 - Mac: Safari 7 or higher, Firefox 45 or higher or Chrome 43 or higher

 - PC: IE 11, Chrome 43 or higher, Firefox 45 or higher or MS Edge 12 or higher

 Visit the Help Desk's Knowledge Base for additional info.

 Move-in for new students occurs in alignment with Manresa, our new student orientation program.
-For this year’s specific date, please review our Important Dates page.
+Once the specific dates is known it will be added to our Important Dates page.

-Move-in for returning students typically occurs on the Saturday before classes begin.
-Due to COVID, this year's process will include expanded days.
+Move-in for returning students typically occurs the Friday-Sunday before classes begin.

 Manresa is our First-Year Student Orientation program and is a requirement of every incoming Xavier student.
-For more information on this program, including information on program dates, please visit their page here or contact the Office of Student Involvement.
+For more information on this program, including information on program dates, the Office of Student Involvement.

 Your Room Condition Report (RCR) indicates the condition of your room upon your move in.
 Students are asked to log in to Housing Self-Service to sign off on their RCR.
 The condition of you room at the time you depart is cross-checked with your RCR and any change in condition resulting from damage may be the financial responsibility of the student.
-Instruction for completion can be found here.
+Please review the RCR Instructions for Completion.